Zufer Avdija: International career

 Avdija was a member of the Yugoslavia national team that won the bronze medal at the 1982 FIBA World Championship in Colombia, alongside teammates from Crvena zvezda, Rajko Žižić and Zoran Radović.
 He scored his tournament-high with 24 points in a 101–77 win over Uruguay.
 Over four tournament games, he averaged 8.8 points per game.

 Additionally, Avdija also won the gold medal at the 1983 Mediterranean Games in Morocco.
 He played 50 games for the national team.

-Personal
+Personal life

 From his first marriage Avdija has 2 children, a daughter Iva and a son, Andrej.